What types of skin you have?

 As you can see, rose hip oil is a natural source of many of the essential vitamins needed for healthy skin.
 It is especially beneficial for facial skin care.

-The effects may not be instant – it could take a few weeks of topical application of
+The effects may not be instant – it could take a few weeks of topical application of rose hip oil to see results – but if you suffer from any of the skin complaints or issues listed above, rose hip oil may be the cure for you.

 As with nearly all natural products, there are multiple uses for rose hip oil that go beyond skin care.